-Any state amending its law to provide for these EB reductions must provide notice to claimants and an opportunity to appeal the calculation of the amounts, but they may not appeal the reduction itself since it is set by Federal law.
+Any state amending its law to provide for EB reductions due to sequestration must provide notice to claimants and an opportunity to appeal the calculation of the amounts.
+The notice should also inform claimants that appeal of the sequestration reduction itself will not succeed as sequestration is mandated by Federal law.

 7. Impact of Sequestration on EUC.
-EUC funding for both benefits and administration is subject to a sequestration reduction of 6.9 percent in FY 2017.
-Although any residual EUC benefit payments made in FY 2017 would relate to benefit weeks that occurred in prior fiscal years, the FY 2017 sequestration reduction of 6.9 percent should be applied to any EUC benefit payments made in FY 2017.
+EUC funding for both benefits and administration is subject to a sequestration reduction of 6.6 percent in FY 2018.
+Although any residual EUC benefit payments made in FY 2018 would relate to benefit weeks that occurred in prior fiscal years, the FY 2018 sequestration reduction of 6.6 percent should be applied to any EUC benefit payments made in FY 2018.

 EUC administration is funded quarterly in combination with above-base workload for regular UI.
-The sequestration reduction of 6.9 percent will be applied to above-base funds provided to the state for the administration of EUC.
+The sequestration reduction of 6.6 percent will be applied to above-base funds provided to the state for the administration of EUC.
 Although the EUC program expired on January 1, 2014, the Department will continue to provide administrative funds to cover residual EUC administrative workloads.

 - 8. Impact of Sequestration on TAA.
-The applicable percentage of reduction to Trade Adjustment Assistance is 6.9 percent in FY 2017.
+The applicable percentage of reduction to Trade Adjustment Assistance is 6.6 percent in FY 2018.
 As in previous fiscal years, using the flexibility under BBEDCA, the Department will apply the full TAA Program sequestration to the funding for Training and Other Activities, which are the funds available for training, employment and case management services, out-of-area job search, relocation allowances, and related administrative expenses.
 The reductions will not be applied to Trade Readjustment Allowances (TRA), Reemployment Trade Adjustment Assistance (RTAA) benefits, or Alternative Trade Adjustment Assistance (ATAA) available under the TAA Program. - 9.
 Action Requested.
 State Administrators are advised to provide this guidance to appropriate staff. - 10.
 Inquiries.
 Questions should be directed to the appropriate Regional Office.